Welcome to London, Ontario, Canada! Let us give you a few ideas about what to see on your first visit to our wonderful city.

 Arts and Culture

-Take a walk around The Forks of the Thames which is the centerpiece of the Thames River redevelopment.
-You will see the Walter J. Blackburn memorial fountain, the newly re-finished Blackfriars Bridge and the new upper pathway that goes from the bridge to Labatt Park.
+Take a walk around The Forks of the Thames, which is the centrepiece of the Thames River redevelopment.
+You will see the Walter J. Blackburn memorial fountain, the newly re-finished Blackfriars Bridge and the new upper pathway that goes from the bridge to Labatt Park, the world's oldest baseball grounds.

 Afterwards, you can pop into Museum London to view the museum’s art collection or walk north to the historic Eldon House to tour the stately residence and its striking heritage gardens.